buarki/snapmath/README.md

 ## Next steps
 For now I see two interesting points to inspect:
-- Check if is it possible to run this model using [Tensor Flow JS](https://github.com/tensorflow/tfjs) (considering the image processing step of converting to grayscale, resizing, normalizing...);
 - Check if is it possible to run this model using Go;

 ## Contribution